onlabsorg/olojs/docs/api/browser-store.md

 ```
 - `storeId` is a name that uniquely identifies your store in the browser
   storage.

+> BrowserStore inherits from the [Store](./store.md) class and overrides the
+> methods described below.

 browserStore.read - async method
 ----------------------------------------------------------------------------